kechan/KEJSONModel/README.md

 a look at the Unit Test (KEJSONModelTests) for a concrete example.
 The target built is a static library (with the header file included in "Copy Files"
 Build Phases).
 You can either integrate this library, or just drop the 2 files (KEJSONModel.h, .m) into your own project.

+### What's even more awesome?
+Xcode has a lot of riches and treasures I have not yet learned to tap.
+The subclasses of KEJSONModel you have to write should have been auto-generated based on a single scan of a representative sample of the JSON message.
+This is how you would get all your NSManagedObject(s) generated from Xcode's Core Data Modeling tool.
+I will defintely work on this, but if anyone want to help, please let me know.
+It would truly make web service client app a lot more fun.